GrfxGuru/CompileSwift_com/content/blog/journal/2022-03-11-mac-studio.md

 And you see how you will quickly fill those ports up.
 Yes, you can use a hub, but I have found that there are devices that are unhappy on the Mac even with a powered hub.

 I feel this is a mixed bag of huge promise and love on the inside with some possible problems on the outside.
-Combine that with what I consider to be the Achilles heal still that is apps still not ARM ready, and you may find that it causes some issues for you.
+Combine that with what I consider to be the Achilles heel still that is apps still not ARM ready, and you may find that it causes some issues for you.

 If you want a desktop and have the money, this is most likely the best bang for your buck for sure, it’s a powerhouse that will keep you happy for a few years at least.